About the Alloy Division

 Our state-of-the-art, automated briquetting plant, has the flexibility to handle a wide variety of custom chemistry requests, and specialty briquette tolling requirements.

-We are proud to be ISO 9001: 2008 certified and are dedicated to maintaining the highest levels of customer satisfaction.
+We are dedicated to maintaining the highest levels of customer satisfaction.

 Monday-Friday: 7 AM to 3 PM